PredictiveIntelligenceLab/jaxpi/examples/allen_cahn/README.md

 ### State of the Art

-In this section, we present our state-of-the-art results.
+We present our state-of-the-art results.
 These are achieved by conducting a comprehensive hyperparameter sweep to find the optimal combination of network architecture, loss weighting scheme, and optimizer configuration.

 To replicate these results, use the following command: